 Once you've checked your eyes and got your environment up to scratch, the next item to check is that your screen is accurately reproducing colour.
 The best way to do this is to calibrate your screen.
-There are lots of ways you can do this, but the easiest is to buy yourself a calibration tool such as the Spyder5ELITE.
+There are lots of ways you can do this, but the easiest is to buy yourself one of the best monitor calibrator tools such as the Spyder5ELITE (opens in new tab).

 These devices work by measuring the ambient light in your workspace as well as the light emitted by your screen, adjusting the colour space your monitor works within to compensate for both factors and to reproduce accurate colours.
 This takes all the guesswork out of calibration and makes the entire operation as simple as clicking a button and following the instructions on screen.

 If you can't stretch to a dedicated device, some home and office printers offer a built-in calibration tool that prints sheets with blocks of colour and asks you to judge which is closest to a colour shown on screen.
 The process is repeated until your printer is reproducing accurate results, but note that this will only work with that specific printer.